aashna-codes/digital-garden-jekyll-template/_notes/windows.md

 <br/>
 i wonder beyond the windowsill
 through joy, love and sorrow
-high above the sky among the stars
+among the stars, above the sky
 somewhere over the rainbow